2023 Best Value Journalism Schools in Florida

 Request Information

-A rank of #2 on this year’s list means University of Central Florida is a great value for journalism students.
+The excellent programs at University of Central Florida helped the school earn the #2 place on this year’s ranking of the best journalism schools in Florida.
 UCF is a very large public school located in the large suburb of Orlando.

 In-state tuition fees for undergraduate students at UCF are $6,368 per year.
 Journalism majors at UCF take out an average of $24,192 in student loans while working on their egree.